North Island College Artist Talk goes online for winter 2021 - BC Local News

 North Island College’s Artist Talk is returning for the winter 2021 season with a new, virtual format.

 The series kicks off with artist, writer and arts educator Jim Holyoak, who will speak Monday, Jan 25 at 6 p.m.
-His practice is comprised of drawing, ink-painting, artists’ books and room-sized drawing installations.
+His practice comprises drawing, ink-painting, artists’ books and room-sized drawing installations.

 “We’re very excited to have the Artist Talk series return this term with a wide range of speakers and topics,” said Sara Vipond, NIC School of Fine Art department chair, in a press release.
 “Being able to hear from practicing artists is an invaluable resource for students in our program and the presentations have also become very popular in the community.”